digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

    of intermediate values.

 When ambient light conditions are fluctuating, for example, due to passing clouds, automatic adjust can be manually suspended.
-The main-panel, main-menu, and light-metering dialog each contain controls for toggling Auto/Manual.
+The main-panel, *main-menu*, and light-metering dialog each contain controls for toggling Auto/Manual.
 Additionally, moving the manual lux-slider turns off automatic adjustment.

 The Light-metering dialog includes an option to enable auto-brightness interpolation.
 This option